Home

 4243 NE Wistaria Drive in Portland

 When Sherry & Willie moved to Portland, they bought a house together on Ainsworth Avenue in Portland.
-Sherry worked for the IRS and Willie worked for the City of Portland.
-They moved to a home on Wistaria in the late 1950s, where they had more room for their gardens.
-And they laid the bricks for the terraces that made the back hillside a gardening paradise.
+Sherry worked for the IRS and Willie worked for Concordia College and the City of Portland.
+They moved to a home on Wistaria in the late 1950s, where they had more room for their animals and gardens.
+And they laid the bricks for the terraces that transformed the back hillside into a gardening paradise.

 Sherry and Willie were enmeshed in the Portland social scene.
 First and foremost, as master gardeners, they were proud members of the Portland Garden Club.
 In addition Sherry and Willie were serious collectors.
 And their collections were legendary: dolls, vintage clothing, porcelain, ivory, books and antiques.[1]